aquavis12/Security-audit-app/README.md

 ### AWS Credentials

-The application uses AWS STS to assume roles in target accounts.
-Configure your AWS credentials:
+#### Local Development
+Configure your AWS credentials for the account that will assume the audit role:

 ```bash
 aws configure